 (E) The Gas Supplier Parties have agreed to accede to the DCUSA in order to allow them to install, operate, inspect, maintain, repair, renew, reposition, replace and remove Smart Metering Comms Hub Devices.

+(F) The Alt HAN Co Party has agreed to accede to the DCUSA in order to allow them to act as Crowded Meter Room Coordinator to undertake Crowded Meter Room Works.

-(F) DCUSA Ltd is a company established under the DCUSA to facilitate the operation of the DCUSA.
+(G) DCUSA Ltd is a company established under the DCUSA to facilitate the operation of the DCUSA.

-(G) The New Party wishes to become a party to, and bind itself by, and DCUSA Ltd has agreed (on behalf of the DCUSA Parties) to admit the New Party as a party to, the DCUSA in accordance with the terms and conditions of this Accession Agreement.
+(H) The New Party wishes to become a party to, and bind itself by, and DCUSA Ltd has agreed (on behalf of the DCUSA Parties) to admit the New Party as a party to, the DCUSA in accordance with the terms and conditions of this Accession Agreement.

 …